smartklean/userService/readme.md

     $ echo "myuserpass" > db_password.txt
     ```

+3. Copy the content of your `db_root_password.txt` file and use it to update the value of phpmyadmin.environment.PMA_PASSWORD in the `docker-compose.yml` file.

-3. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists) and execute the following command:
+4. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists) and execute the following command:

     ```
     $ docker-compose up -d